Open-Source-Armada/OSA-Yith-Mk5/README.md

 //Specs//

-8 mounted weapons with a staggered fire trigger system.
+8 mounted weapons, 4 autogun and 4 plasma, with triggers for each.

-Shoot_1+ and Shoot_2+ are your triggers, bind these to your weapon hotkey (space by default).
+Shoot_1+ (Auto) and Shoot_2+ (Plasma) are your triggers, bind these to your weapon hotkeys (space by default).

 Sensitivity settings are adjustable from a yolo chip located on the back of the ship, this chip only adjusts your sense settings and is not vital to the operation of the aim system, you can use the U-tool save feature to save your sense settings to the ship post print.